Smil3MoreGH/team-tidy/README.md

 - [x] Invite all team members to the project

 ### Group Project Task #3 Due Date: 10/9/2022
-- [ ]  1.
-Select the dataset for the group project. -choice: salary<br>
+- [x]  1.
+Select the dataset for the group project.<br>
+        -choice: salary.
-- [ ]  2.
-Use one of the tools or technologies so far to explore the dataset. -choice: python<br>
+- [x]  2.
+Use one of the tools or technologies so far to explore the dataset.<br>
+        -choice: python.
 - [ ]  3.
 Write a page of summary of the dataset includes 5 fun facts that your team found.<br>
+        -everyone should have looked at the data with python on their own by friday!
 - [ ]  4.
-The 1-page write up is not including your code or coding file. -meetin on friday to make the 1-page<br>
+The 1-page write up is not including your code or coding file.<br>
+        -meeting on friday to make the 1-page.
 - [ ]  5.
 Push the coding file and summary report to the group project repository.<br>
+        -also on friday.

 Grading Criteria:
 - Antonymous peer review (50%)
 - Slack Team Channel Participation (25%)